Giovanni Urbinati: Biography

 In 1991, Gio' made in Bascio Alta, a village close to Pennabilli, the “Petrified garden” by a Tonino Guerra idea.

-This project consisted in seven ceramic carpets and each one was dedicated to an historical figure that was important in the Alta Valmarecchia area.
+This project consisted of seven ceramic carpets and each one was dedicated to a historical figure that was important in the Alta Valmarecchia area.
 Again, in collaboration with Tonino Guerra in 1995 he made the ceramic sculpture “ The Arch of tale for the eyes of childhood” inside the garden of forgotten fruits of Pennabilli.

 In 2003, he made the “ Grande foglia/ The Big leaf” for Palazzo Mareo, the palace designed by Massimiliano Fuksas in Rimini Marina Centro.